Requirements for the Ph.D. Degree

 All students must also complete any other Graduate School of Arts and Sciences degree requirements as they appear in the Programs and Policies bulletin.

-The normal time for completion of the Ph.D. program is five years.
+The normal time for completion of the Ph.D. program is five to six years.
 Requirement (1) normally includes basic courses in algebra, analysis, and topology.
 Students typically complete the eight-course requirement by the end of their third year.
 The Honors grades of (1) must be achieved within the first two years.
 A sequence of three qualifying examinations (algebra and number theory, real and complex analysis, topology) is offered each term.
 All qualifying examinations must be passed by the end of the second year.
 There is no limit to the number of times that students can take the exams, and so they are encouraged to take them as soon as possible.

 The thesis is expected to be independent work, done under the guidance of an adviser.
 This adviser should be contacted not long after the student passes the qualifying examinations.
 A student is admitted to candidacy after completing requirements (1)–(5) and obtaining an adviser.